 Examples of the results can include providing an error message and failing to open completely, opening but showing only partial data that are scrambled and unintelligible, data loss from the file, and even a system crash in some severe cases.

 Windows has tools that can help

-Windows recognizes corrupted files using one of its tools called the System File Checker (SFC), which can find corrupt or altered files after conducting scans.
+Windows recognizes corrupted files using one of its tools, System File Checker (SFC), which can find corrupt or altered files after conducting scans.

-Like all other system and non-system files, system restore files can also get altered or corrupted due to a bug in the system or a defect.
+Like all other files, System Restore files can also get altered or corrupted due to a bug in the system or a defect.